cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 intuitive as getting new and changed records.
 Mostly, a deletion is not communicated by the source at all and needs some extra processing depending on the method, that can be applied on the specific source.

 Due to the high number of possible models and methods, not every theoretically possible kind of deletion detection can be described by a general set of parameters.
 DVPD core syntax focuses on the most common patterns.
 More patterns can be added through the extendability.
-The following **common patterns must be supported**
+The following common patterns must be supported
-- Receiving an explicit "deletion indication for an object" from the source   &rarr; creating deletion stage records for the deleted key
+- Receiving an **explicit "deletion indication** for an object" from the source   &rarr; creating deletion stage records for the deleted key
-- Comparing full or partitioned lists of existing business keys between source and vault &rarr; creating deletion stage records for now missing keys
+- **Comparing full or partitioned lists of** existing **business keys** between source and vault &rarr; creating deletion stage records for now missing keys
-- Retreiving and staging the full or partitioned dataset &rarr; creating deletion records by comparing stage with vault
+- Retreiving and staging the **full or partitioned dataset** &rarr; creating deletion records by comparing stage with vault
+- **driving keys** are a specific partitioned deletion for satellites at links, where the drivng hub keys in the link define the partition

 The term "partitioned" in this context means, that only an identifiable part of the full dataset is delivered completely and can be compared.
 The relevant partition is identified by content in one or more fields of the source (e.g. "All contracts of a single company", "all revenues of a specific month").
 These columns might not be located in the same table in the data vault model (see [Deletion Detection Catalog](./deletion_detection_catalog.md) for more insight ).
 The procedure of a partitioned deletion detection for a satellite works as follows:
 - collect all keys in the satellite of active records that belong to the staged partition